Patent2net/P2N-v3/doc/core/dataModel.rst

 Gatherers
 ---------
-* a gatherer starts with *OPS-Gather* and they are used for:
+* a gatherer starts with *OPS-Gather*.
+They use the wonderfull [epo-ops]_ library and they stand for:

  - patent gathering. *OPS-GatherPatentsv2.py* is the entry gatherer.
 It creates:
 	- the list of patent according to the cql request retreived to the [API]_.
 This list is stocked in ../DATA/Datadir/PatentLists in pickeled dump format of the dictionnary returned by the API [#f1]_.